rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

 ## Case studies

+Case studies drawn from the SUT(s), focused on specs
+    - e.g., system never enters bad state
+    - e.g., code mimics a state machine

 Explicit chapters / case studies on each of the "high-value" PBT situations that Harry identified in the Jane Street study
     - simple memory safety specs
-    - other simple sanity-check properties
+    - other simple symbolic sanity-check properties
     - round-trip properties
     - model implementations